Oireachtas/ontology/README.md

 One of the core functions of any Parliament is to decide on the legal basis for the creation and dissolution of State bodies, and to set the scope of their functions.
 Where relevant (and feasible) the descriptions of Departments, roles and offices in this ontology will include a link to the decision of the Oireachtas on their creation, modification or dissolution, thereby allowing the Oireachtas dataset to be used as an authority vocabulary for Departments and Ministerial roles.

+The Oireachtas ontology in OWL format can be downloaded from /data/oireachtas.owl

 #### Terms used